stephanieesha/github_profile/README.md

-A simple cypress project to open my github profile and go through some of my repositories.
+A simple cypress project to open my github profile and display some selected repositories.